kaicsm/dotfiles/README.md

-## My setup for rust programming with helix editor
+## My setup for programming with helix editor